So ... what’s important to you? professional counselling and values

 Hey friends!
 Recently I have needed to define my values.
 Actually, the exercise came about as I thought about my developing counselling business and to clarify the purpose it exists.
 The reason for my business’s existence in beautiful Adelaide flows from the values that shape the heart of who I am and my particular way of relating to the world from those values.
+Trained in professional counselling, I want to provide a compassionate space for people to feel listened to and journey with them toward their well-being.

 Have you ever asked yourself, what do I live for?
 Or what’s the meaning of my existence?

 These are called ‘existential’ questions.
 Few people go through life without asking something like this, because they point to an innate quality of many human beings of making meaning from our lives and experiences.
-The questions can often peak at important junctures in life such as the death of a key person in our lives, key birthdays, getting married, having children or moving countries because key events and experiences bring to awareness what is important to us to live life meaningfully.
+The questions can often peak at important junctures in life such as the death of a key person in our lives, key birthdays, getting married, having children, children leaving home or moving countries, because key events and experiences bring to awareness what is important to us to live life meaningfully.
 These key events may also highlight the discrepancies of who we are and who we want to be.

 So what do these ‘existential’ questions have to do with values?

-So answering the existential question of what am I living for can be answered when looking at what’s important to you or your values.
+Answering the existential question of what am I living for can be answered when looking at what’s important to you or your values.
 In fact, looking at your values can also begin to generate the goals for your life.
-If you’re like me, values may be vague ideas that really only come to life when something happens that goes against them.
+If you’re like me, values may be vague ideas that only come to life when something happens that goes against them.
 (I notice this when I get into a passionate rant about an injustice).
-One thing I am beginning to understand though that in the same way articulating and stating my business’s purpose is foundational in developing it’s goals, identifying my personal values can be the foundation from which my life’s purpose and goals can be achieved.
+One thing I am beginning to understand though, is that in the same way articulating and stating my business’s purpose is foundational in developing it’s goals, identifying my personal values can be the foundation from which my life’s purpose and goals can be achieved.

 So what are values?

 Values are principles that are deep down important to us.
 They are beliefs and ideas we have identified with and subscribed to about ourselves and the world we live in, and express as our personal worldview.
-Though they may not be in our awareness or necessarily articulated, they are often revealed in our life and living by the things, people or experiences that are at our centre of importance.
+Though they may not be in our awareness or necessarily articulated, they are often revealed in our life and living by the things, people or experiences that are at our center of importance.
 They are unique to each one of us, although many values are shared among many human beings, for instance, meaningful connection.
 While values may feel like they have been with you all your life, they are shaped from your personal experiences, your family, your culture, your lifestyle, your personality and temperament and a trillion other things that have been assimilated throughout your unique life.

 So don’t we live from our values even if we don’t know what they are?